darkmavis1980/token-price-calculator/README.md

 # OpenAI Tokens calculator

-This takes in account only for the `GPT-3.5 Turbo` models current pricing.
+This takes in account only for some models with the current pricing as Feb 2024.

 ## Requirements